andrewretherford/showcase/planning/pseudocode.md

 ## CastMember
  - [x] Receive castInfo in props
  - [ ] Display cast member name, thumbnail, and character name
- - [ ] Add link to CastMemberDetails with castMemberID as a search parameter
+ - [x] Add link to CastMemberDetails with castMemberID as a search parameter

-## CastMemberDetails
- - [ ] Get castMemberID with useSearchParams
- - [ ] Create useEffect function with a fetch to retrieve details for the cast member
- - [ ] Display full info for the cast member

 # Stretch Goals
  - [ ] Test bookmarking results in browser